mozilla/standards-positions/CONTRIBUTING.md

 ### Asking Mozilla to Update a Position

 Specifications might be updated after a position is decided.
 Especially if those updates are in response to feedback provided by Mozilla.

 If you think that changes to a proposal warrant an updated position from Mozilla, please request another review by commenting on the original issue for the specification.
 Please include a summary of the changes that you believe to be relevant.

-If you believe that you have new information that might cause Mozilla to reconsider a position, provide that information and ask a coordinator to reopen the issue.
+A closed issue will be reopened if Mozilla agrees to make another assessment.

 ## Discussing Mozilla's Position on a Web Specification